RishabhSinha07/phoneArena_phoneSpecs_scraping/README.md

 - File Handling knowledge

 > Flow
-<p> This Project has two parts</p>
+This Project has two parts
-- Scraping for the individual links to all the pages of each devices on the website.
+- Scraping for the individual links to all the pages of each devices on the website
-- Using the scraped links to all the devices scrape information of each devices such as "Device name", "Resolution", etc.
+- Using the scraped links to all the devices scrape information of each devices such as "Device name", "Resolution", etc

 > Comments:
 <p> I had fun doing this project.
 It took an hour to come up with this but for you're knowldge this script usually takes a long time to execute so for testing purposes